dask/dask/docs/source/caching.rst

    -1000

 Under normal operation this would need to read through the whole CSV file over again.
+This is somewhat wasteful and stymies interactive data exploration.

 Two Simple Solutions
 --------------------

-If we know ahead of time that we want both the maximum and minimum we can compute them both at once.
+If we know ahead of time that we want both the maximum and minimum we can compute them simultaneously.
 Dask will share intermediates intelligently, reading through the dataset only once.

 .. code-block:: python